 If the pancetta has turned brown and crisp on both sides after 10 minutes of being placed in an unheated pan over medium-low to medium heat, it is cooked and ready to eat.

-Pancetta is a form of salt-cured meat rich in vital nutrients, such as protein, vitamins, and minerals.
-Pregnant women can safely consume well-cooked pancetta in moderation as a part of a well-balanced pregnancy diet.
-However, one should avoid eating raw or undercooked pancetta as it could contain harmful bacteria like Listeria, which could adversely affect your and your baby’s health.
+Pancetta is a form of salt-cured meat rich in vital nutrients, such as protein, vitamins including folic acid, and minerals.
+Pregnant women following healthy eating techniques and a balanced diet can safely consume well-cooked pancetta in moderation as a part of a well-balanced pregnancy diet.
+However, one should avoid eating raw or undercooked pancetta as it could contain harmful bacteria like Listeria, which could adversely affect maternal health and fetal health.
 Speak to your doctor before adding pancetta to your pregnancy diet.
 The doctor can tell you the appropriate quantity of pancetta expecting mothers can safely eat to enjoy its benefits.
+They can also inform you about the proper food safety measures you should take to avoid health risks.

 - Pancetta italian bacon by Carando Inc.